AshGw/litecrypt/README.md

 [![Static Badge](https://img.shields.io/badge/PyPI-latest-brightgreen)](https://pypi.org/project/litecrypt/)

 ## Overview
-I made this library for personal use to secure some files.
+So I made this library for personal use to secure some files.
 It provides support for both fast and highly computationally intensive encryption.
 Also, it includes a database integration system .
 This system facilitates the restoration of files to their original state if necessary, and a graphical user interface (GUI) is also included to obviate the need to write code.

 ## Installation
 ```shell